GoogleCloudPlatform/mlops-on-gcp/workshops/tfx-caip-tf23/README.md

 1. Training data in the CSV format is ingested from a GCS location using *CsvExampleGen*.
 The URI to the data root is passed as a runtime parameter.
 The *CsvExampleGen* component splits the source data into training and evaluation splits and converts the data into the TFRecords format.
 2. The *StatisticsGen* component generates statistics for both splits.
 3. The *SchemaGen* component autogenerates a schema .
-This is done for tracking.
+This is done for data validation and anomaly detection.
 The pipeline uses a curated schema imported by the *ImportedNode* component.
 4. The *ImporterNode* component is used to bring the curated schema file into the pipeline.
 The location of the schema file is passed as a runtime parameter.
 5. The *ExampleValidator* component validates the generated examples against the imported schema
-6. The *Transform* component preprocess the data to the format required by the *Trainer* compoment.
-It also saves the preprocessing TensorFlow graph.
+6. The *Transform* component preprocess the data to the format required by the *Trainer* component.
+It also saves the preprocessing TensorFlow graph for consistent feature engineering at training and serving time.
 7. The *Trainer* starts an AI Platform Training job.
 The AI Platform Training job is configured for training in a custom container.
 8. The *Tuner* component in the example pipeline tunes model hyperparameters using CloudTuner (KerasTuner instance) and AI Platform Vizier as a back-end.
 It can added and removed from the pipeline using the `enable_tuning` environment variable set in the notebook or in the pipeline code.
 When included in the pipeline, it ouputs a "best_hyperparameter" artifact directly into the *Trainer*.
 When excluded hyperparameters are drawn from the defaults set in the pipeline code.
 9. The *ResolverNode* component retrieves the best performing model from the previous runs and passed it to the *Evaluator* to be used as a baseline during model validation.